Arabs and Muslims Own Black Slaves in Five African Countries

 Watch the accompanying video to CNN’s 2012 investigation.

 Though the war ended in 2005 and black South Sudan became the world’s newest nation on July 9, 2011, many black slaves remain as the property of Arab masters across the new border in the north.
-The exact number is not known, but as of 2006, James Aguer Alic, a former Sudanese government minister, estimated that it could be as high as 35,000.
+The exact number is not known, but as of 2006, James Aguer Alic, a former Sudanese government minister and anti-slavery activist, estimated that it could be as high as 35,000.

-The slaves lucky enough to be liberated in mass buy-backs — mostly women — tell hideous stories of abduction, beatings, forced conversion to Islam, grueling labor, Islamic vaginal mutilation, malnutrition, and rape.
+The slaves lucky enough to be liberated in mass buy-backs — mostly women — tell hideous stories of abduction, beatings, forced conversion to Islam, grueling labor, Islamic vaginal mutilation, malnutrition, racial abuse, and rape.